Remember when Robert Lewandowski came a mere Icelandic ash cloud away from signing for Sam Allardyce’s Blackburn in 2010?

 But Brandt rejected Liverpool’s approach, citing a lack of guaranteed game time as his main reason for staying at Leverkusen.

-Now in normal circumstances a club missing out on their prime attacking target would be a dagger to their hearts.
+In normal circumstances a club missing out on their prime attacking target would be a dagger to their hearts.

 But, like any well run scouting department, they moved onto the next in line.